codeserk/website/content/terms/language/kotlin.md

     scopes:
         - android
         - backend
     summary: Java but better.
-Used to deveolp some Android apps.
+Used to develop some Android apps.
 ---

 I have used Java mostly while doing the degree.